rosycode01/Database-wk8/README.md

 I created table fines which references the users_id and loans_id using a foreign key.

-I created table payments which references table fines using a foreign key
+I created table payments which references table fines using a foreign key.

+I created table reviews which references the book_id and users_id which are forein keys and are unique keys.